 Combustible materials have been cleared from the area.
 Where materials cannot be removed, or where combustible finishes are present, protection has been provided by non-combustible or purpose-made blankets, drapes or screens.

-Where accessible, floor and wall voids are clear of any combustible matter.
+Where accessible, floor and wall voids have been cleared of any combustible matter.